zhaohuabing/hugo-theme-cleanwhite/README.md

 # Clean White Theme for Hugo

 CleanWhite is a clean, elegant, full functional blog theme for hugo.
+This is a live [demo site](https://zhaohuabing.com) using this theme.

 It is based on [huxblog Jekyll Theme](https://github.com/Huxpro/huxpro.github.io) and [Clean Blog Jekyll Theme](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll).

 **Home**
 ![screenshot](https://raw.githubusercontent.com/zhaohuabing/hugo-theme-cleanwhite/master/images/fullscreenshot.png)